mila-iqia/COVI-AgentSim/README.md

   - Activate your conda/virtualenv environment where the package will be installed
     - Note: the minimal Python verion is 3.7.4!
   - Install the `covid19sim` package (`pip install -e <root_to_covi_simulator>`)
-    - Note: this should install all dependencies required for basic (non-ML-enabled) simulations

-If you wish to run simulations with the
-[ML models for risk inference](https://github.com/mila-iqia/covi-machine-learning), you will have to install the package for those as well:
-  - Clone the repository to your computer (`git clone https://github.com/mila-iqia/covi-machine-learning`)
-    - Note: clone it OUTSIDE the `<root_to_covi_simulator>` where the simulator is!
-  - Activate the conda/virtualenv environment where the simulator is already installed
-  - Install the `ctt` dependencies (`pip install -r <root_to_covi_machine_learning>/requirements-minimal.txt`)
-    - The 'minimal' dependencies might not be sufficient to train and export a model, but they should be sufficient to use a model for inference in the simulator
-  - Install the `ctt` package (`pip install -e <root_to_covi_simulator>`)
-    - Note: this should install all dependencies required for basic (non-ML-enabled) simulations

 ## Running a simulation